 Title 24 Code of Federal Regulations ("CFR") §91.5(1) states that an individual or family who is at risk of homelessness has income below 30% area median family income, do not have sufficient resources or support networks, and have experienced housing instability (i.e., due to economic hardship has moved two or more times within the previous 60 days, is living in the home of another household, lives at a motel or hotel, etc).

 Individuals or families with extremely low incomes (30% or below area median income) are often service sector workers, including those who earn minimum wage.
 Of low-income workers, the average age is 35 years old.
 Twenty-five percent of low-income workers have children (National Low Income Housing Coalition, 2014, p 6).

-Vulnerability factors include difficulty obtaining a well-paying job due to factors such as low educational attainment, which in turn often result in low savings levels.
+Vulnerability factors for homelessness include difficulty obtaining a well-paying job due to factors such as low educational attainment, which in turn often result in low savings levels.
 Individuals or families at risk of homelessness are also often straining the willingness of their social networks to provide housing supports over an extended period, such as living with family or friends over an extended period.

+Considering the cost and prevalence, as well as the direct relationship between housing and domestic violence, a majority of homeless women are, or have also been, victims of domestic violence.
+Several public comments requested the inclusion of the United States Interagency Council on the Homeless' statistic that 80% of families experiencing homelessness previously experienced domestic violence (2013b).
+As such, it is recognized that domestic violence is one of the main factors of homelessness or being at-risk of homelessness for families.

 Finally, homeless families are often headed by single women who have an average of two children.
 The need for childcare can increase household expenses and make it more difficult to find stable employment (Buckner, 2014, pp. 11-15).
-Helping these populations includes both service assistance for the parent or guardian and the children, as well as homeless prevention assistance, such as short-term rental assistance, deposits, etc.
+Helping these populations includes both service assistance for the parent or guardian and the children, as well as homeless prevention assistance, such as short-term rental assistance, deposits, etc. For families that are homeless as a result of domestic violence, one study found that the main priority of domestic violence victims entering shelters was "safety for myself" (80%), followed by "finding housing I can afford" (85%) (National Network to End Domestic Violence, 2014).
+For this population, providing homelessness prevention with an emphasis on safety would be a priority.

 Formerly homeless individuals and families, such as those moving out of shelters or rapidly rehoused, may continue to struggle with issues of unemployment or underemployment, lack of education, and lack of reliable transportation (Costa Nunez & Adams, 2014, pp. 223-224).
-For single homeless adults, the issues that may strain their support networks can be mental illness or substance use disorders (Buckner, 2014, p.
+For single homeless adults, the issues that may strain their support networks can be mental illness or substance use disorders (Buckner,

+2014, p.
 11).
 Therefore, needs for these populations would include ongoing affordable housing assistance, employment support services, and other coordinated health and human service supports.